rishabh706/Diabetic-Retinopathy-Disease-Grading-Deep-Learning-Model/README.md

 4. Used random oversampling technique to handle imbalanced diabetic risk levels.

-5. Evaluated the performance with the help of confusion metric,precision,recall and f1 score.
+5. Evaluated the performance with the help of confusion matrix,precision,recall and f1 score.